darrenmessenger/simon-game/README.md

 - [JQuery](https://jquery.com/).
 This was used for the gaming functionality.
 - [SASS](https://sass-lang.com/guide) I have used SCSS files with Preprocessing, Partials, Variables, Imports, Mixins, Extend, and Operators.
 - [EmailJS](http://www.emailjs.com/) When the contact form is submitted I utilised emailJS to send me an actual email to my email address.
-- [Google Fonts](https://fonts.google.com/) I chose the 'Nunito' font as I suited my project.
+- [Google Fonts](https://fonts.google.com/) I chose the 'Nunito' font as it suited my project.
 - [FontAwesome](https://fontawesome.com/) I used FontAwesome for the icons shown in the footer for the social links.
 - [Animate.css](https://daneden.github.io/animate.css/) This was useful to imitate a 'vibrating' panel on the game.
 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) This showed where I am based.